schitresh/software_development/languages/javascript/6_functions.md

 - Behavior of arguments depends on whether they are mutable or immutable

 ### Immutable Arguments
-- If the passed object is immutable (like numeric), arguments are pass by reference
+- If the passed object is immutable (like numeric), arguments are pass by value
-- Since variable is a reference to the object in memory
+- Changing their value creates a new object in memory and leaves the original variable unchanged

 ```js
 function process(value) {